Using Reactive Extensions for data binding in Scala.js

 To simplify our organizer we want to create a graph that will propagate changes in our data from one side of the app to another.
 We will aim to create a graph as depicted below.

-Round shapes represent event sources of various kinds – time, user input, web.
+Round shapes represent event sources of various kinds – time, user input, and web.
 Even our TODO data might be used as an event source.
 Events are then passed to calculations – block shapes with round edges.
 Based on the calculated values we update the UI.
 I will explain it step by step.
 Let’s start from our sources.
 In Scala.Rx we create them using

 Vars as follows: